 The stages of development of a piece can be broken down into 4 levels:

 - Undeveloped pieces have no role as yet and isn’t making any useful contributions to your position.
 The only value of such a piece lies in its potential to still be developed.

 - Underdeveloped pieces make a small contribution but their role can and should be improved.

 - Well-developed pieces fulfill useful roles and make a solid contribution to your position.

 - Exceptionally well-developed pieces have achieved optimal development and are your most useful pieces.
 Generally your opponent will try to neutralize your best pieces by exchanging or attacking them.

-When is development complete?
+When is development complete in chess?